Free Trial

 “We are not going anywhere," Human Rights Campaign President Kelley Robinson said in a statement, "and we will fight back against these harmful provisions with everything we’ve got.”

 A separate order aims to halt federal agencies' DEI programs.
 Conservatives have long condemned them, arguing they violate the Constitution by using preferences based on race, gender and sexual orientation.
 Trump got big cheers at a rally in Washington on Sunday when he said he'd end DEI requirements from the military and schools.
-The order does not appear to address what schools do, though.
+The order does not directly address what schools do, though.

 Trump officials said it's fitting the order is being delivered on Martin Luther King Jr. Day, as it aims to return to the idea that one day all Americans can be treated on the basis of their character and not by the color of their skin.